RockHead07/1st-time-Making-Login-Page/README.md

 #

 >[!WARNING]
->**⚠️The page is not yet responsive on all devices** — it currently looks best on desktop view.
+>**The page is not yet responsive on all devices** — it currently looks best on desktop view.